MetaMask/mm-docs-v2/snaps/tutorials/gas-fee.md

   http://localhost:8000/
 ```

-Your default browser should open and navigate to this address, but if not, open Google Chrome or
+Your default browser should open and navigate to this address, but if not, open
-Firefox (with MetaMask Flask installed) and navigate to [`localhost:8000`](http://localhost:8000/).
+[`localhost:8000`](http://localhost:8000/) in your browser (with MetaMask Flask installed).
 A page like the following displays:

 ![Gas fee test dapp](../assets/gas-fee-tutorial-1.png)